brodjj/brodjj.github.io/_posts/2026-02-25-no-hype-no-hysteria-just-ai.md

 It's a technology.
 Like any other technology, it can have positive or negative applications.
 It can be deployed well, and it can be deployed catastrophically badly (see: other entries in this series).

 Fire gave us cooking and warmth.
 It also gave us arson.
 Electricity powers hospitals.
 It also powers pokie machines that cheat retirees out of their life savings.
 The internet connected the world.
 It also gave us social media.

-The technology itself is more or less neutral, it's what we do with it that matters.
+> AI technology itself is more or less neutral.
+It's what we do with it that matters.
+{: .prompt-tip }

 AI is the same deal.
 It's not going to save humanity, and it's probably not going to exterminate us either.
 It's just another tool that humans will use to do both brilliant and spectacularly stupid things, often simultaneously.